Collins Lake Resort

 Book Your Trip Now!

 The name of his ski school is the only clue to one of his athletic accomplishments.
-During the 1992 Olympics in Albertville, France, Kakes placed sixth while skiing for the Czech Republic team, where he was clocked at 139 miles per hour.
+During the 1992 Olympics in Albertville, France, Kakes placed sixth in Speed Skiing while on the Czech Republic team, where he was clocked at 139 miles per hour.

 Kakes moved to Mt.
 Hood in 1988, after a couple of seasons training at Timberline.
 He approached a few local ski operators about providing ski services in the winter.
 When that didn’t work out, he opened his own rental shop in Government Camp.
 That was the same season when Kirk Hanna purchased Skibowl out of bankruptcy.

 “One day our rental shop had people backed up waiting to get gear.
 I didn’t want them to have to wait and so I literally loaded up customers in my Suburban and drove them to Petr’s shop to get them fitted with equipment,” recalls Hanna.

 “We barely talked that day, but I could see that Petr was a hard worker and I sensed that we were both in a survival mode with our businesses” he added.

 The following season, Kakes came over to Skibowl, starting a relationship with Hanna on a handshake that has stood the test of time.
 They were both in their late twenties at the time.
 25 years later, they have no contracts.

 They shared a passion for skiing and later when Hanna opened one of the first summer mountain bike parks in the country, Kakes was there to help run it.
 He has since emerged as one of the leading mountain bike race directors on the west coast, annually coordinating 6-8 major races each summer at Skibowl and at other Northwest sites.